alanperez/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    answer: The DOM is something that can be used to access documents within the html and it can also be used to create dynamic html.

 2. What is an event?

+    answer: An event is executed when a user clicks on an HTML element.

 3. What is an event listener?

+    answer: An Event Listener executes when a specefic event is triggered.

 4. Why would we convert a NodeList into an Array?

+    answer: an array has more methods than a nodelist

 5. What is a component?

+    answer: Component is reusable code.
+An example of a component would be a button that can be reused.

 ### Git Set up